About the Attendance Activity

 Allowing students to record attendance

-You can also allow students to record their own attendance by providing them a unique password and QR code for each session in the class.
-This must be done while you are creating a session or multiple sessions under the "Add Session" tab.
+To enable students to mark their attendance begin by creating a session or multiple sessions under the "Add Session" tab.

 Under the "Student Recording" tab, check the "Allow students to record own attendance" box.